How do you edit the addresses?

 FormalAddress completely failed to recognize this address.
 What’s wrong?

 There are three common reasons:

-When I send the address to the Apple Address Book it doesn’t seem to be added to the book.
+When I send the address to Apple Contacts it doesn’t seem to be added to the book.

-It is in the Address Book, but it isn’t displayed immediately as you would expect.
-The best way to find it is to use the search field at the upper right of the Address Book window.
+It is in Contacts but it isn’t displayed immediately as you would expect.
+The best way to find it is to use the search field at the top of the contacts list.

 FormalAddress is adding new contacts to the wrong account in Contacts.